-- In phonology, Monday morning quarter-backing is fine! - The tools of the present approach open a window to new generalizations that could not be discovered through solely synchronic means, nor can a synchronic account offer explanations for the observed patterns.
+- In phonology, Monday morning quarter-backing is fine!
+After all, "The history of phonological systems is not necessarily progressive; it certainly is not predictable.
+The sounds of languages have evolved through a series of contingent and fortuitous events." - The tools of the present approach open a window to new generalizations that could not be discovered through solely synchronic means, nor can a synchronic account offer explanations for the observed patterns.

-References
+Some References